 Getting Here: We strongly advise that you use public transit to commute to the parade.

 PARADE ROUTE ACCESSIBLE BY SUBWAY TRAINS: A, B, C, 2, 3, OR 4, 5 TO HARLEM :110TH, 116TH, 125 OR 135TH STREET

 WALK TO: ADAM CLAYTON POWELL JR. BLVD.

 Currently, the African American Day Parade, Inc. does not register vendors, therefore it is the vendors responsibility to have the appropriate licensure to sell food or other products.
 Also, vendors should not set up on the sidewalks along the parade route as to not impede on spectator traffic.
-AADP Vendor Opportunities Will be Coming Soon!!
+AADP Vendor Opportunities Will be Coming in 2018!